1943time/inkdown/README.md

 # Brief introduction

-BlueStone is an open source WYSIWYG Markdown editor，Currently only `Mac` system is supported， use [gfm](https://github.github.com/gfm/) syntax，expanded [Mermaid](https://mermaid.js.org/) graphics [Katex](https://katex.org/) formula，
+Bluestone is an open source WYSIWYG Markdown editor，Currently only `Mac` system is supported， use [gfm](https://github.github.com/gfm/) syntax，expanded [Mermaid](https://mermaid.js.org/) graphics [Katex](https://katex.org/) formula，
 Supports light and dark color schemes, with the goal of improving the Markdown reading and editing experience.